daveprowse/prom-live/labs/lab-07/lab-07.md

   - Stress out your workers!
     - Try `openssl speed -multi $(nproc --all)` to stress the CPUs
     - Or the `stress` program: `stress -c 1 -m 10`
-  - View the results in the dashboard (be ready for delays in data)
+  - View the results in the dashboard!
+(Be ready for delays in data - as much as 5 minutes depending on the setup and systems.)

 *♥️  Shout out to the Prometheus Community! ♥️*